An Education For Life

 Academic Scholarships may be awarded to prospective and current students entering years 7, 10 and 11 in 2023 who demonstrate outstanding academic ability.

-Round 1 applicants are required to submit an application by Friday 12 November 2021 and sit a written examination administered by Edutest at St Leonard’s College on Saturday 20 November 2021.
+Applicants are required to submit an application by Friday 28 January 2022 and sit a written examination administered by Edutest on Saturday 5 February 2022.

 Academic scholarships may only be awarded to students who are Australian citizens or permanent residents.